Thematic Overview

 INDUSTRIAL HISTORY

 Beginning in 1809, Dr. Abner Landrum developed Edgefield’s first major industry, stoneware made from local clay.
-The most famous potter in Edgefield’s history was a literate African-American slave named “Dave” whose pots, occasionally being inscribed with poems, are highly prized by collectors and museums today.
+The most famous potter in Edgefield’s history was a literate black slave named “Dave” whose pots, occasionally being inscribed with poems, are highly prized by collectors and museums today.

 In the 1820s, Henry Schultz, a native of Hamburg, Germany, built the market town of Hamburg on the Savannah River across from Augusta.
 A decade later the world’s longest railroad was constructed, linking Hamburg to Charleston.
 Unfortunately, further railroad extensions in Edgefield County were delayed for many decades, with the railroad not reaching the Town of Edgefield until 1888.